Consensys/quorum-kubernetes/dev/README.md

 # Dev

 The dev area has basic examples you can use to setup your network with.
-They use `helm` exclusively and there are various charts each with specfic functionality.
+They use `helm` exclusively and there are various charts each with specific functionality.

 The dev charts have:
 - Dynamic key & account generation